StevenSong-sTs/PDF-Tailor/README.md

 - [x] Fix the size of the ClickableLabel
 - [x] Fix the size the PDF Area
 - [x] Implement Output List and Test add multiple pages to the list
-- [ ] Fix adding to the output section will remove the label from Input problem
+- [x] Fix adding to the output section will remove the label from Input problem
-- [ ] Rename ClickableLabel PdfPreview
+- [x] Rename ClickableLabel PdfPreview
+- [x] implement Export button in the output section
-- [ ] implement Export button in the output section
+- [ ] implement Close button in the input section
-- [ ] implement remove button in the input section
+- [ ] implement Clear Selection button in the input section
 - [ ] Add remove button in the output section
+- [ ] Add more clear notification when the document is exported.
+- [ ] Open the exported pdf after completion
 - [ ] Fix theme color of the UI to use bright all the time (instead of using system color)
 - [ ] Fix the selected color of the ClickableLabel